-- Dredge sound levels are not expected to exceed PTS at all or TTS criteria at greater than one metre from dredge (Pine 2019). - A range of potential behavioural and masking effects are possible, but the risk is greatest (> 75%) only in closer proximity to the dredge. - Mangawhai region is not considered unique or particularly important feeding, resting or nursery habitats for any residential or visiting species.
+- Mainly lower-frequency noise generated by proposed dredge vessels and activities, but at levels significantly lower than most commercial vessels currently passing by this region and / or Hauraki Gulf. - Dredge sound levels are not expected to exceed PTS at all or TTS criteria at greater than one metre from dredge (Pine 2020b). - A range of potential behavioural and masking effects are possible, but the risk is greatest (> 75%) only in very close proximity to the dredge (~100 m to not applicable).